kayla-manning/election-analysis-2020/posts/final.md

 A single nationwide race does not determine the winner of the presidential election, but rather, 50 state-level races combine to decide the winner.
 For that reason, this model makes use of state-level polling[^survey-monkey] rather than nationwide polling.
 Donald Trump appears to fare better in state-level polls compared to nationwide polls, which makes this model predict a closer race than if it included national polls.

 To account for the increased turnout in early voting, I included polling numbers from the last four weeks leading up to the election.
 This method yielded the best out-of-sample fit when compared to polling intervals ranging from last five weeks to only the last week:
 1. As election day nears, two contradictory phenomena occur: polls (a) converge to the election outcome, and (b) increase in bias due to herding toward the anticipated outcome.
-Including the last two weeks of poll numbers allows for the accuracy due to convergence while expanding the sample in a way that does not amplify herding effects.
+I included the last four weeks of poll numbers in an aim to strike a balance between the contradictory effects of accurate converging and biased herding.
 2. Some states do not attract much attention from pollsters, so using polls from multiple weeks increases the number of observations and reduces the likelihood of skewed polling averages due to limited sample sizes.